List of fictitious stories in Romance of the Three Kingdoms: Zhuge Liang's mission to Jiangdong

-The debate between Zhuge Liang and the scholars is not mentioned in any of the involved parties' biographies in the Sanguozhi.
+The debate between Zhuge Liang and the scholars is not mentioned in any of the involved parties' biographies in Records.
 The biographies of Zhuge Liang, Sun Quan, Zhou Yu and Lu Su all confirm that Zhuge Liang met Sun Quan on that mission, but it remains unknown whether Zhuge Liang met any other person on the same trip.
 Zhuge Liang's biography, in particular, contains a detailed record of a conversation between Zhuge Liang and Sun Quan.

 The Bronze Sparrow Platform was built in the winter of 210, nearly three years after the Battle of Red Cliffs.
 Cao Zhi's poem "Ode to the Bronze Sparrow Platform" was written in 212, two years after the platform was constructed.
-Besides, the poem in Sanguo Yanyi contains seven additional lines which are not present in the historical version recorded in Cao Zhi's biography in the Sanguozhi.
-Therefore, the story in Sanguo Yanyi about Zhuge Liang using the poem to instigate Zhou Yu to go to war with Cao Cao is entirely fictitious.
+Besides, the poem in Romance contains seven additional lines which are not present in the historical version recorded in Cao Zhi's biography in Records.
+Therefore, the story in Romance about Zhuge Liang using the poem to instigate Zhou Yu to go to war with Cao Cao is entirely fictitious.

 Zhou Yu tricks Jiang Gan

 Borrowing arrows with straw boats

 Zhou Yu feels jealous of Zhuge Liang's talent and foresees that he will become a threat to Sun Quan in the future, so he tries to think of ways to kill Zhuge Liang.
 When he asks Zhuge Liang to help him produce 100,000 arrows within 10 days, the latter says he can complete the task in three days.
 Zhou Yu then asks Zhuge Liang if he is willing to make a pledge to complete the task.
 Under the pledge, if Zhuge Liang fails to produce 100,000 arrows in three days, he will be executed for his failure.
 When Zhuge Liang agrees and takes the pledge, Zhou Yu secretly feels delighted because he thinks that Zhuge Liang cannot complete the task in time.

 On the third day, with help from Lu Su, Zhuge Liang prepares 20 large boats, each manned by a few soldiers and filled with human-like figures made of straw and hay.
 In the hours before dawn, when there is a great fog, Zhuge Liang deploys the boats and sails towards Cao Cao's camp across the river.
 He orders the sailors to beat war drums loudly and shout orders to imitate the sounds of an attack.
 Upon hearing the noises, Cao Cao's troops rush out to engage the enemy but they are unsure of the enemy force's size because their vision is obscured by the fog.
 They fire volleys of arrows in the direction of the noises and the arrows become stuck in the straw figures.
 In the meantime, Zhuge Liang enjoys drinks with Lu Su inside the cabin and they sail back when the fog clears.
 By the time they return to base, Zhuge Liang has acquired more than 100,000 arrows, so Zhou Yu cannot execute him.